 Virtually every RPCN member has had to answer this question.
 The best way to find answers is to come to meetings and ask other members how they dealt with this issue.
 Also, the RPCN Business Forums are interactive sessions in which you can ask any question dealing with your business and it is likely be answered to your satisfaction.

-You can attend our meetings and forums and ask questions, and share experiences from past experience.
+You can attend our meetings and forums,,ask questions, and share experiences from past experience.
 RPCN members have a wealth of experience in starting up and managing their businesses and are more than willing to share them with you.

 What is RPCN all about?
 How can it help me?

-What if I just want to come to the meetings?
+What if I just want to attend the meetings (in person or online)?

 Although there are many people operating behind the scenes as volunteer leaders, there is no obligation or pressure to do anything.
 Of course, getting involved in RPCN is a terrific networking opportunity, a fun thing to do, an excellent place to meet and learn from other professionals, and will help the organization as well as help you to be better consultant.

 Can RPCN help me evaluate whether my business idea is a good one?